 Many have suggested to add a storaage bag to keep the tool and socket together with the car and more have said I need to offer a wheel block to keep the front wheels from spinning while removing or tightening spinners.

-So I'm offering a complete knockoff spinner tool kit to include a knockoff tool, a new high impact socket, a wheel wedge and a burlap bag to store all parts with the car.
+So I'm offering a complete knockoff spinner tool kit to include a knockoff tool, a stronger socket, a wheel wedge and a burlap bag to store all parts with the car.

 You can see how close the spinner is to the wheel.
 Hitting your spinners with a full hammer swing could easily chip your powder-coated wheels, mark your chrome spinners, glance off and hit a newly painted body.

 The leather is from Old English Saddle Leather tanned the old fashion way for durability and can be easily replaced.
 The leather is pre-torque to set the leather into the shape of our lotus spinners.
-Now comes in black snd silver as an option.
+Now comes in black.

 Details on how simplicity works!